 What is algae?

 What exactly is algae?
 Algae is a photosynthetic plant that grows in water.
 In some cases, this plant can be large and complex, such as seaweed (which is called “macroalgae”).
 In other cases, algae can be both microscopic and simple, with each individual plant – or cell – being invisible to the naked eye.
-It is this algae – called “microalgae” – that is so useful to us.
-Microalgae can be found in rivers, dams, lakes, waterways, and oceans across the world, and produce about 50% of the oxygen we breathe.
+This algae – called “microalgae”- can be found in rivers, dams, lakes, waterways, and oceans across the world, and produce about 50% of the oxygen we breathe.
 While we can’t see the individual cells with the naked eye, together microalgae can grow and group together, turning the water it lives and grows in brilliant shades of green, red, and gold.
 In some cases, this microalgae can be bio-luminescent, transforming the ocean it lives in to a brilliant glowing environment.

 Algae is a crucial part of our environment.
 Not only does it capture carbon and provide oxygen, but it also forms an important part of aquatic food webs.
 Scientists estimate that there are anywhere between 30 000 and 1 million species of algae on Earth, and these plants can live in a variety of conditions; from the cold icy waters of Antarctica, to mountain top lakes, to tropical rain forests.